thelastpickle/cassandra-medusa/CONTRIBUTING.md

 ```
 * Place the appropriate aws `credentials` file under your home directory : `~/.aws/credentials` (see [the AWS S3 docs](docs/aws_s3_setup.md) for guidance)

+#### Testing on Azure

+Enabling `azure_blobs` will have the following requirements:

+* You already have a storage account and the key file for this storage account is present in your home dir as `~/medusa_azure_credentials.json`
+* You already have a Azure Blob container called `medusa-integration-tests` in your storage account.

 # Submitting Pull Requests

 We are happily accepting pull requests to improve Medusa.